 Did you know?

-A cow needs about 7.3 kcal of energy to metabolize one gram of ammonia.
 The metabolic process to reduce the excess urea in the rumen consumes the majority of feed energy.
 In the long term, this can reduce milk and reproductive performance.

 How to support protein efficiency and milk yield in dairy cows?

 One method to improve protein utilization is by protecting some sources of protein from microbial fermentation in the rumen to increase the amount of bypass protein available to the small intestine for absorption.
 Another, less expensive method, is to promote the complete and consistent breakdown of less expensive protein sources in the rumen.
-When providing a balanced protein and energy supply to the small intestine can improve metabolic efficiency.
+Providing a balanced protein and energy supply to the small intestine can improve metabolic efficiency.
 Thus, advantages in feed costs could be attained by decreasing input costs of by-pass protein sources and using sources rich in ruminal degradable protein.

 Looking for other Challenges & Solutions?